vicngan/heartline_companion.py/README.md

 # Heartline Care Companion

-An emotionally-intelligent care companion that blends soft check-ins with logistical health support for students, healthcare workers, night-shift angels, and anxious girlies.
+An emotionally-intelligent care companion that blends soft check-ins with logistical health support for students, healthcare workers, night-shift angels, and anxious friends.
 Built with Streamlit so you can deploy quickly on the web (and later wrap it for mobile if you choose).

 ## ✨ MVP Feature Overview
 - **Emotional check-in** – captures mood, energy, and rhythm to tailor routines without guilt.